docker/extensions-sdk/README.md

 telepresence        docker/desktop-telepresence-plugin:0.1       1 tab(Telepresence)   -                   1 binarie(s)
 ```

-(Your plugin should appear there).
+(Your extension should appear there).

-To remove the plugin, run:
+To remove the extension, run:

 ```cli
 docker desktop plugin rm my-plugin
 ```

-To update a plugin with a newer version, run:
+To update an extension with a newer version, run:

 ```cli
 docker desktop plugin update docker/desktop-tailscale-plugin:0.2
 ```

-## Plugin UI API
+## Extension UI API

-The plugin UI has access to a plugin API, allowing:
+The extension UI has access to a extension API, allowing:

 ### Common functions